 Partition mode is where rooms are combined according to the current state of a 'wall partition' connecting the two rooms.
 In a real situation the wall partition state could be driven from a relay contact coming into the Soundweb London unit as a control port input.

-Opening a wall partition between groups
+The wall partition between two existing groups is opened

-Closing a wall partition between groups
+Closing a wall partition splits a group

 This section illustrates the use of DSP primitives by the Room Combine processing object as an aid to understand how it works internally.
 The example below shows the processing which is required 'per room' for the following setup :